 We have the skills, experience and resources to assist you in:

-- Identifying whether you need a FPP or FP&MP;
+- Identifying what aspects of your operation require a FPP or FP&MP;

 - Designing a practicable approach for your site to achieve compliance; and

-- Developing and submitting a plan tailored to your site requirements.
+- Developing or reviewing a plan tailored to your site requirements.

 Our experience means we can do this in a cost effective manner that is likely to be cheaper and quicker than doing the work in house.
 Whether you are starting from a blank page, or have had your initial submission rejected by the regulator, we’re ready to help.